Puma concolor in the UK by J A J Richardson

 From a tracking or observational perspective there are several "signs" that Puma concolor may leave behind, other than their characteristically large foot prints and scat.

-All Cats disguard keratinous claw sheath every few months as their claws grow - which helps to maintain the sharpness of the claws themself.
-These translucent sheath are most often found beside scratching-posts and areas of feeding, and are occassionally recorded by Big Cat Enthusiasts.
+All Cats discard keratinous claw sheath every few months as their claws grow - which helps to maintain the sharpness of the claws themself.
+These translucent sheath are most often found beside scratching-posts and areas of feeding, and are occasionally recorded by Big Cat Enthusiasts.

 Scratching-Posts are often recorded on telegraph poles and trees.
 Although other mammals including several species of Deer use scratching posts to remove velvet or mark territory, Puma concolor also frequent scratching-posts to sharpen their claws and mark out their territorial zones.
 Evenly spaced horizontal lines (above head height) are therefore highly suspicious, and may indicate sign of Big Cat activity.